OpenStackOnRaPi/ostackinstall/README.md

 **1. Shut down the cluster**

-This will stop the entire cluster (eventually, the RPi will be powered down) without damaging anything.
-You'll be able to power on the RPi and resume OpenStack later.
+This will stop the entire cluster (to eventually power off the RPis) without damaging anything.
+You'll be able to power on the RPis and resume OpenStack later.

   * Stop containers
     ```